SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     `results_runs`

         All results of all individual runs, to reduce memory size only a short value summary and the name is given.
+Per default this table is switched off, to enable it pass `large_overview_tables=True` to your environment.

     `results_runs_summary`